+She self-published her first book, Stars Appearing: The Galts’ Vision of Canada (Volumes), in 2006.
 She has also contributed to two Canadian anthologies: “Jessie’s Generation: Canada’s Firebrands of Mercy and Justice” in Hot Apple Cider: Words to Stir the Heart and Warm the Soul (That’s Life!
 Communications 2008), and “Wen-Dizing the West” in Taking Care of Business (HB Fenn, 1997).

 As a writing coach, public speaker, and workshop presenter, she is an effective and empathetic communicator with people of varying ages and lifestyles.Her website is Jane Harris, author.